ZacharyTaylor/Catkin-Builder/README.md

 ### Package Control
   Not yet part of Package Control (hopfully coming soon).

-### Git install:
+### Manual install:
-Clone the repo to your Sublime Text Packages directory.
+1. Clone or download a zip of the repo.
-This can be found by opening Sublime and going to Preferences->Browse Packages...
+2. Create a zip containing the files with the name "Catkin-Builder" and extension ".sublime-package".

-### Without Git:
+3. Place in the Sublime Text Installed Packages folder.

-Download the sorce zip and extract to a folder named "Catkin-Bulder-Sublime" in the Sublime Text Packages directory
+**Note** due to a hardcoded path in the build script placing the files unzipped in the Packages folder will not work

 ## Build Variants
 * **Catkin:** builds the package the file it is called from belongs to.
 * **Catkin - build dependencies:** Builds the package and all the packages it depends on.